 The American Hotel, Sag Harbor

-This Sag Harbor mainstay, which dates back to 1846, is nestled in the heart of this historic whaling village, just a three-minute walk from the tranquil harbor.
-Each of the eight rooms at The American Hotel, Sag Harbor are individually decorated and feature original artwork and period furniture throughout.
-Its dining room is a local favorite and draws crowds with its American-French fusion cuisine and award-winning wine list.
+A local mainstay dating back to 1846 The American Hotel, Sag Harbor is nestled in the heart of the historic whaling village, a short walk from the harbor.
+Each of the eight rooms is beautifully decorated with original artwork and period furniture.
+The hotel is beloved for its dining room, a local favorite serving American-French fusion cuisine and award-winning wine list.
 If you can reserve the table “under the moose,” consider yourself a Hamptons VIP.

 Shou Sugi Ban House, Water Mill

-This luxury Japanese-inspired spa and wellness retreat is an oasis of tranquility and healing.
-A sacred haven, Shou Sugi Ban House embodies the spirit and principles of wabi-sabi within its gated sanctuary.
-Featuring 13 guest studios, enter a private world of naturistic spa treatments, healing arts practices, holistic wellness, spirituality, and an innovative plant-rich, hyper-seasonal culinary program designed by Michelin-starred chef Mads Refslund.
-The beautiful Shou Sugi Ban Spa offers an extensive menu of advanced skincare, bodywork, and healing arts treatments.
-Designed as overnight, half or full-day Signature Spa Rituals, each is customized and includes a choice of treatments and access to the hydrotherapy circuit, thermal suite, chromotherapy shower, and solarium deck.
+A luxury Japanese-inspired spa and wellness retreat Shou Sugi Ban House is a secluded retreat offering healing arts treatment, holistic wellness, spirituality, and an innovative plant-rich, hyper-seasonal culinary program designed by Michelin-starred chef Mads Refslund.
+Shou Sugi Ban House is also home to a hydrotherapy circuit, thermal suite, chromotherapy shower, and solarium deck.

 Wölffer Sag Harbor